 Break content into a subheading

 No one enjoys reading your blog post in a wiki format.
-Make it clean and interactive by breaking it down into appropriate headings and subheading.
+Make it clean and interactive by breaking it down into appropriate headings and subheadings.

 Maintain your content in a hierarchical order based on H1, H2, H3…..so on.
 It is recommended to use keywords in your main headings but inserting them forcefully is not a good idea.

-- Give appropriate name to the image file
+- Give an appropriate name to the image file

 - Use the alt attribute with all the images.
 Try to include your keyword in the alt attribute and make it SEO friendly.